 The Defense Finance and Accounting Services generally would not send an email to veterans advising them to file an amended return.

-The Department of Veterans Affairs just sent me a determination letter that increased my disability percentage from 30% to 50%, retroactive to 2010.
+The Department of Veterans Affairs just sent me a determination letter that increased my disability percentage from 30% to 50%, retroactive to a prior tax year.
 What should I do?

 Because the redetermination is retroactive, your previously taxable pension income can now be reduced by the adjustment.
-You may file amended returns, Forms 1040X, for tax years 2010 and 2011.
+You may be able to file amended returns, Forms 1040X, for the prior tax years.

 Special statute of limitations.
 In most cases, under the statute of limitations a claim for credit or refund must be filed within 3 years from the time a return was filed.
 However, if you receive a retroactive service connected disability rating determination, the statute of limitations is extended by a 1 year period beginning on the date of the determination.
-This 1 year extended period applies to claims for credit or refund filed after June 17, 2008, and does not apply to any tax year that began more than 5 years before the date of the determination.
+This 1 year extended period applies to claims for credit or refund does not apply to any tax year that began more than 5 years before the date of the determination.